Quality Expansion School NMCSP Subgrant Competition

 - are selected as the highest scoring applicants through a rigorous application and peer review process.

-In the first phase, applicants must submit a notice of intent to apply for funds.
-Download the Replication and Expansion NMCSP Subgrant Competition Letter of Intent Form/Phase I Application.
+In the first phase, applicants submit a letter of intent to apply for a CSP subgrant.
+Download the Expansion NMCSP Subgrant Competition Letter of Intent Form/Phase I Application .
 The form requires the school to confirm that they are eligible for the subgrant, including that they meet the definition of a high-quality school.

-Upon receiving the Replication and Expansion NMCSP Subgrant Competition Letter of Intent the NMCSP program manager will review the school’s academic performance, financial performance, and organizational performance both through the documentation from the authorized public chartering authority and through the appropriate bureaus of PED.
-Upon verification that the school meets the eligibility requirements, the school will be notified.
+The NMCSP program manager will review the school’s academic performance, financial performance, and organizational performance through documentation from the authorized public chartering authority and the appropriate PED bureaus and notify schools that meets the eligibility requirements.

 - Complete and submit a subgrant application,